Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 Each time an application is started, *hook\_payload.elf* is executed, which provides ongoing code execution.
-This is also the case if homebrew applications are started via the homebrew launcher.
+This is also the case if homebrew applications are started via the Homebrew Launcher.

 Among other things, it should be possible to manipulate the system libraries of the Cafe OS.
 To do this, the Wii U plugin system can be